Home solar battery calculator showing solar panels and battery storage system

 • Environmental impact (CO2 saved).

-Core logic in calculations.ts does hard work: solar geometry, system losses, battery discharge cycles – all accurate engineering estimates.
+Core calculations handle solar geometry, system losses, and battery discharge cycles — all accurate engineering estimates based on real-world data.

-Tech stack is modern: React + TypeScript + Vite for fast load.
+Tech stack: React + TypeScript + Vite for fast load.
 Tailwind CSS + Shadcn UI for clean look.
-Framer Motion for smooth animations between steps.
-React Hooks manage state easy.
+Framer Motion for smooth animations.
+React Hooks manage state cleanly.

 Example: How Home Solar Battery Calculator Helps a Typical Home